Why another blog site?

 He is a director and President of Hickrill Foundation and Treasurer of the Norman Foundation.
 He was President of the Education Alliance (NYC); a trustee of Montefiore Hospital and Albert Einstein Medical School (NYC); Teachers College/Columbia University, and Hurricane Island Outward Bound School (Maine); Trustee and Vice Chairman of Northern Westchester Hospital; Trustee and Chairman of the Board of the Harvey School, Katonah, New York; Trustee and Secretary of the Federation of Jewish Philanthropies of New York.
 Mr. Weil served on the Visiting Committee of the John F. Kennedy School of Government and Committee on University Resources at Harvard from 1972 – 1998.
 He was a member of the Advisory Board at the School for Advanced International Studies, John Hopkins University.

 In the field of public policy, Mr. Weil served as Chairman of the Committee on Taxation of the New York State Economic Development Board from 1975 – 1977, and Chairman of the New York State Board of Equalization and Assessment from 1976 – 1977.
 In 1986 he served on the New York State Advisory Commission on Liability Insurance and has served on Governor Cuomo’s New York State Council on Fiscal and Economic Priorities and its sub-committee on New York City Transit.

 Mr. Weil was born on February 14, 1931 in Bedford, New York.
 He graduated cum laude from Harvard College in 1953 and from Harvard Law School in 1956.
 He is domiciled in Wilson, Wyoming and maintains residences there and in New York City, Washington, DC and Stonington, Maine.
 He has been married to the former Denie Sandison since 1951.
-They have four children, nine grandchildren and five great-grandchildren.
+They have four children, nine grandchildren and six great-grandchildren.